CluedIn-io/CluedIn.Documentation/docs/020-deployment/saas/020-saas-installation-guide.md

 After configuring an account, you will receive an email with a link to your CluedIn instance.
 To sign in, enter the email and password that you provided when configuring your CluedIn account.

 ![saas-5.png](../../assets/images/deployment/saas-install/saas-5.png)

+{:.important}
+If you want to add users and enable access via SSO (Entra ID), please contact CluedIn for assistance.

 Useful links: